Results from Past Seasons

 1. Why do you call it "floor hockey"?

 We call it floor hockey because when we started this league way back in 2014, we played indoors on a gym floor, and floor hockey is the traditional name for that form of the sport.
 However, things changed after COVID, and now we play outdoors on a plastic multi-sport tile surface.
-We could start referring to it as "street hockey" to be slightly more accurate, but we already have the website and logos and so forth already made up, so we've just kept our original name.
+We could start referring to it as "street hockey" to be slightly more accurate, but we already have the logos and shirts and signage and so forth, so we've just kept our original name.

 2. What are the main rules?